SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors: Structure of SAGE

 \item Biasing sampling

-The second one is a generic biasing physical sub-list.
-When a radioactive source locates far from the detector (a remote radioactive source) or its cross-section is too small to obtain a statistically significant result, such as simulating the gamma-rays background contribution which is decreased by 6.5m liquid nitrogen, simulation with ${2*10^{9}}$ incident particles (the maximum value of a single run in Geant4) probably cannot get an acceptable result unless simulating multiple runs.
-However, multiple runs will consume more computation time and the results may still not be meaningful within reasonable simulation events under certain circumstances.
+The second one is a generic biasing physics sub-list.
+When a radioactive source locates far from the detector (a remote radioactive source) or the cross-sections of certain interactions are too small to obtain the statistically significant results, such as simulating the gamma-rays background contribution decreased by shielding, simulation with ${2^{31}}$ incident particles (the maximum value of a single run in Geant4) probably cannot get an acceptable result unless simulating multiple runs.
+However, multiple runs will consume more computation time, and the results may still not be meaningful within reasonable simulation events under certain circumstances.
 SAGE has integrated two kinds of biasing techniques inside this generic biasing sub-list to alleviate these dilemmas.
-Russian roulette and split strategy \cite{MCBook}, commonly used in deep penetration problems, is embedded in SAGE to tackle the simulation issue when the remote sources distributed outside the liquid nitrogen shielding.
+Russian roulette and split strategy \cite{MCBook}, commonly used in deep penetration problems, is embedded in SAGE to tackle the simulation issue when the remote sources are distributed outside shielding.
 This method is similar to the Geant4 example (\textit{extended/biasing/GB03}) other than the necessary concatenations with other SAGE modules.
-Liquid nitrogen is divided into multiple layers depending on their locations, and particles will participate in the biasing games when they occur at the boundaries of layers.
-Through the split and kill method, more computation power is assigned to particles with greater possibilities of reaching the germanium detectors.
-When considering the interactions with tiny cross sections such as neutron originated from ${(\alpha, n)}$ interactions, their cross sections should be emphasized before simulation otherwise they will not be observed.
-Although tiny cross-section weakens the potential for neutron ${(\alpha, n)}$ interactions, the enormous mass of concrete or stainless steel cryostat makes neutrons detectable in the ultra-low background experiments.
-To make them also observable in the simulations within limited events, SAGE adapts the change cross-section biasing method \cite{MCBook2} as a variant of the strategy described in \textit{extended/biasing/GB01}.
+The shielding should be divided into multiple layers depending on their locations, and particles will participate in the biasing games when they occur at the boundaries of layers.
+When a particle in the direction of detectors occurs at the boundaries of layers, its track will be cloned multiple times.
+And then, these tracks will be simulated separately with the weight divided by the number of tracks.
+Otherwise, it might be killed according to the surviving probability ${\mathcal{P}}$ defined by users.
+If a particle survives Russian roulette, its track will have a weight increased by a factor of ${1/\mathcal{P}}$.
+More computation power is assigned to particles with greater possibilities of reaching the germanium detectors through the split and kill method.
+When considering the interactions with tiny cross-sections such as neutron originated from ${(\alpha, n)}$ interactions, their cross-sections should be artificially increased before simulation; otherwise, they will not be observed.
+Although a tiny cross-section weakens the potential for neutron ${(\alpha, n)}$ interactions, the enormous mass of surrounding construction materials, such as concrete or stainless steel cryostat, makes neutrons detectable in the ultra-low background experiments.
+To make them also observable in the simulations within limited events, SAGE adopts the change cross-section biasing method \cite{MCBook2} as a variant of the strategy described in \textit{extended/biasing/GB01}.
+When calculating the mean free path, the contributions from selected interactions are multiplied by a transformation factor determined by users.
+Then more events interact via the selected interactions, and more computation power is assigned to these interactions.
 Further discussion on this method can be found in \cite{Mendoza2020}. \end{enumerate}